vwiklund/Weknowit2021/README.md

 # Work test for weknowit 2021.
-To run this on mac, open terminal and type
+To run this you need to install nodejs from https://nodejs.org/en/download/ then open terminal and type:

 ## git clone https://github.com/vwiklund/weknowit2021.git